 The department subscribes to the University Equality Policy.
-The Mathematical Institute also has its own Good Practice Statement, which may be found here.
+The Mathematical Institute also has its own Good Practice Statement.
 The statement asserts the department's commitment to creating an outstanding working environment, in which all are treated equally in their prospects, recognition and progression, with particular emphasis on those from under-represented, minority or disadvantaged groups.
 This commitment is overseen by the Equality, Diversity & Inclusion Committee.